Gio Reyna: Who is Borussia Dortmund's American Dream?

 Club: Borussia Dortmund

 Born in November 2002, Gio is the son of former American internationals Claudio Reyna and Danielle Egan Reyna, who met shortly before the USA hosted the FIFA World Cup in 1994.
-After a successful playing career – which included stints in the Bundesliga with Bayer Leverkusen and Wolfsburg, where he became the first American to captain a European club – the former USMNT captain was appointed sporting director of Major League Soccer club New York City FC in 2013.
+After a successful playing career – which included stints in the Bundesliga with Bayer Leverkusen and Wolfsburg, where he became the first American to captain a European club – former USMNT captain Daddy Reyna was appointed sporting director of Major League Soccer club New York City FC in 2013.

-Plays a bit like: David Trezeguet
+Plays a bit like: Kaka

-Gio certainly shares the former Juventus star's excellent finishing ability, as showcased by a stunning top-corner strike against Panama at the 2017 CONCACAF U15 Boys' Championship.
+Gio certainly shares the his excellent finishing ability, as showcased by a stunning top-corner strike against Panama at the 2017 CONCACAF U15 Boys' Championship.
 On his US U15 debut against Uruguay, at just 13, he also showed strength and determination beyond his years as he was brought down by a defender but immediately sprang back to his feet, riding another challenge and slotting coolly past the opposition goalkeeper for 2-0.